cryptpad/documentation/user_guide/apps/form.rst

  - Blocked: only users who are logged in to their CryptPad account can respond to the form.
  - Allowed: unregistered users can respond, logged in users can choose to respond anonymously.

+..
+XXX TODO: rewrite section below with new setting to submit multiple times, edit, etc

 Editing after submission
 +++++++++++++++++++++++++